-For 2008, window switches are lighted and the compass has moved from the mirror to the Driver Information Center that includes more than 20 personalization and vehicle information features, such as trip odometer, fuel range, outside temperature display and door locking programs.
-The 2008 Equinox Sport gets new gauges.
+For 2008, window switches were lighted and the compass moved from the mirror to the Driver Information Center that includes more than 20 personalization and vehicle information features, such as trip odometer, fuel range, outside temperature display and door locking programs.
+There were no significant interior changes for 2009.

 Because the rear seatback is split 60/40, Equinox can transport two rear passengers along with long cargo items.
 The front passenger seat folds flat, further extending cargo room length, so you can lay a ladder or other objects inside.
 When folded, the hard front seatback can be used as a table or desktop.

 Rear passengers enjoy a 12-volt power outlet and a fold-down center armrest with two additional cupholders.